NetLib Encryptionizer for SQL Server

 Automatic Transparent Database Encryption

-Encryptionizer with Transparent Database Encryption is transparent, easy to use, maintenance-free, requires no user intervention, developer friendly and can usually be deployed in a couple of hours, using the included utilities.
-There are programming APIs available for encrypting/decrypting data-bases and non-database files.
+Encryptionizer with Transparent Database Encryption is transparent, easy to use, maintenance- free, requires no user intervention, developer friendly and can usually be deployed in a couple of hours.
+There are programming APIs available for encrypting/decrypting data-bases and non- database files.
+More detailed information on API's.
 These are useful if you are planning to distribute encrypted databases, files, or other digital content to workstations, laptops, or other servers (e.g., connected by LAN, over the internet, or via CD).

 Column Level Encryption

-Column encryption can be deployed in combination with (or depending on your requirements, instead of) transparent database encryption.
-Encryptionizer with Column Encryption protects specific columns from users/groups who normally need access to the underlying table.
-Encryptionizer Column Encryption supports repeating values protection (RVP) -- the ability to mask the occurrence of frequently repeating values such as salaries, PIN's, and test scores.
+Column encryption (Col-E) can be deployed in combination with (or depending on your requirements, instead of) transparent database encryption.
+Encryptionizer with Col-E protects specific columns from users/groups who normally need access to the underlying table.

-Col-E Manager - The Encryptionizer Column Encryption Manager (Col-E) utilizes a point-and-click interface that allows you to quickly set up column encryption that in most cases can be transparent to existing applications.
+Col-E Manager - utilizes a point-and-click interface that allows you to quickly set up column encryption that in most cases can be transparent to existing applications.
 The Col-E Manager allows you to encrypt a column and specify the groups of users that are allowed to view the encrypted data through the use of database roles.

-Column Encryption APIs - Also available are column encryption APIs that allow you to incorporate encryption functions into your applications directly.
-Column encryption APIs are extremely easy to use in SQL 2000, SQL 2005, SQL 2008 and SQL 2012.
-They can be used anywhere built in SQL functions can be used, including views, triggers, procedures, user-defined functions, jobs, and in-line SQL commands.
+Col-E APIs - allows you to incorporate encryption functions into your applications directly and are extremely easy to use in SQL 2000-2014.
+They can be utilized anywhere built in SQL functions are used, including views, triggers, procedures, user-defined functions, jobs, and in- line SQL commands.